erikglee/HBCD_CBRAIN_PROCESSING/docs/source/bids_details.rst

 being done (e.g., QSIPREP requires diffusion data, while MADE needs EEG data).
 In certain cases, like Magnetic Resonance Spectroscopy (MRS) and Electroencephalography (EEG), the pipeline run in CBRAIN is used to generate QC measures.
-For these, all MRS and EEG data are processed through OSPREY and MADE, respectively.
+In these cases, all files with unknown QC status are fed to the pipeline.
 In other instances, preliminary QC measures are already in place to assess whether the data is of sufficient quality for processing or to prioritize which data should be processed first.
 In these cases, the scans.tsv file is downloaded and queried to determine which files should be included or prioritized for processing.